 It’s time to make an offer!
 Don’t be afraid to offer below the asking price, as the seller might be willing to accept a lower offer.
 Once an offer is accepted, it’s time to instruct your solicitor, apply for your mortgage, and make arrangements for a survey of the property.

 When making an offer on a new build property you need to consider the various incentives and extras that can be built into the deal between yourself and the developer.
 Mortgage Bureau advisors can help you put together the most suitable deal for your circumstances and lending options, and also ensure that the any incentives are allowable if you are buying via a scheme like Help to Buy.

 Once your offer has been accepted or you have ‘reserved’ a new build plot it’s time to make a formal mortgage application with your mortgage advisors.
-At Mortgage Bureau, our advisors will complete the mortgage application with you, take copies of the relevant documentation and submit the application to the relevant lender on your behalf.
+At Mortgage Bureau, our mortgage advisors will complete the mortgage application with you, take copies of the relevant documentation and submit the application to the relevant lender on your behalf.
 We will also complete all the relevant paperwork for the Help to Buy loan if you are using this route to purchase.

 Your lender will conduct a valuation or survey on the property to advise on the property’s value.
 There are a number of other more detailed surveys available but these are more applicable to non-new build properties and those of non-standard construction.
 As all negotiations remain subject to contract at this stage, you can still renegotiate the price of the house if the survey highlights any issues.

 When buying a property, you must instruct either a solicitor or licensed conveyancer to handle the legal aspect of the transaction.
 Most builders will recommend a firm in your area, but if you would prefer, your mortgage advisor can help by searching for a specialist on your behalf.